burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### 10. Ref-Qualified methods (from C++11) and more about explicit Object Parameter (from C++23)

-Ordinary class member functions can be called on both live objects (a.k.a. as lvalue and const lvalue) and temporary objects (a.k.a. as rvalue).
+Ordinary class member functions can be called on both live objects (a.k.a. lvalue and const lvalue) and temporary objects (a.k.a. rvalue).

 It is possible to explicitly specify what kind of instances a certain member function will be called in these two cases.
 This is done by adding a ref-qualifier to the member function.